jelovirt/org.lwdita/README.md

 <topic id="carrot" outputclass="juice">
   <title>Topic title</title>
 ```
-The outputclass values `section` and `example` have a special meaning.
+The class values `section` and `example` have a special meaning.
 They are used to generate `section` and `example` element, respectively:
 ```markdown
 # Topic title